aronweiler/rad-sec-analysis/README.md

 1. Check the troubleshooting section above
 2. Review the logs for detailed error information
 3. Ensure all prerequisites are properly configured
-4. [Add contact information or issue tracker details]
+4. Email aronweiler@gmail.com

-© 2025 Aron Weiler.
-All rights reserved.
+***© 2025 Aron Weiler.
+All rights reserved.***

-This software is provided for evaluation purposes only.
+*This software is provided for evaluation purposes only.
-Commercial use, modification, or distribution is prohibited without explicit written permission from Aron Weiler.
+Commercial use, modification, or distribution is prohibited without explicit written permission from Aron Weiler.*